eXascaleInfolab/mobility_dashcom/README.md

 # Dashcom mobility

 Analysis of the mobility data from Dashcom.
-User's coordinates time series are processes and the result outputs two analytical metrics: 1) user's current position and whether it is inside the specified room 2) analysis of movement patters between readings (distance, time, speed) to validate the consistency and quality of the data and warn about potential issues.
+User's coordinates time series are processed and the result outputs two analytical metrics:
+1. User's current position and whether it is inside the specified room
+2. Analysis of the movement patterns between readings (distance, time, speed) to validate the consistency and quality of the data and warn about potential issues.

 ## Prerequisites